jvmontes/react-native-exploration/README.md

 ## But First, An Introduction
 Hi, my name is Jorge Viramontes.
 I've served as an iOS developer for over 5 years as a software consultant.
 I've also had experience developing web applications using Angular built on top of Typescript.
 The purpose of this project is to document any findings as I explore how to use React Native to build iOS and Android applications.
 I will explore and leverage various APIs, SDKs, and other tools to quickly build valuable features.
 I hope you find this valuable and insightful as you progress along your own coding journey.

-## Practical Adivce for the Newbie
+## Practical Advice for the Newbie

 My journey started with a simple Google search: "How to write iOS apps using React Native."
 Here's my advice on how to learn any new development tool.